abdrsabry/arduino-temperature-logger-and-data-cleaner/python-data-cleaner/README.md

 # Python Data Cleaner for Lab Reports
+This script is designed for cleaning and smoothing temperature logger data collected with Arduino, but works with any CSV file that has time and temperature columns.
 Reads a CSV with columns `ms,temp_c`, applies a rolling mean, and outputs:
 - `cleaned_data.csv`
 - `temp_plot.png` (raw vs smoothed)